coralsanchezmartin/LTPAQ_MATLAB_code/README.md

 run LTPAQ_main_script.m
 ```

 This will initiate the LTPAQ tool, allowing you to proceed with the analysis of your questionnaire transcript data.
-Ensure that you have set up your questionnaire data and MET equivalences data as outlined in the previous sections for optimal results.
+Ensure that you have set up your questionnaire data and METs equivalences data as outlined in the previous sections for optimal results.